slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to discord?

-Argue as you're right.
-Listen as you're wrong.

-- «Will you tell me your story?
+Listen as you're wrong. «Will you tell me your story?
 I’d love to know how you came to this point of view.
 It sounds like I could learn something.»

 > *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*